missinglink/ciao/README.md

 ## How it works

+When parsing `script` & `config` files ciao launches child processes to excute the coffee-script source.
+This isolates the main thread from malicious code and ensures the fastest execution of tests.

-Under-the-hood Ciao fires off all requests asyncronously using `http.request`.
+All the requests are launched asyncronously using `http.request`.

 After a `response` comes back from the target server; all `#? assertion` blocks are fired asyncronously in a seperate child process.

-This isolates the main thread from malicious assertion code and ensures the fastest execution of tests.

 ## Known bugs